wardvisual/wardvisual/README.md

 - 🚀 A person who loves to make stuffs in his spare time and enhance his abilities with <strong>passion.<strong>
 - 💼 JavaScript Enthusiast.
-- 🌱 I'm currently learning microservices development
+- 🌱 Currently learning microservices development
-- 👯 I'm looking to collaborate on anything free and open source
+- 👯 Looking to collaborate on anything free and open source
 - 📫 How to reach me: @wardvisual ping
 - 😄 Pronouns: He / Him